 Integrative elements of the course should include reasoning by analogy from the data, theory, methods, or models of another discipline; revising hypotheses in light of evidence drawn from another discipline; and extending definitions and key concepts to create common ground for integrating the insights from multiple disciplines.
 These integrative elements of the course should be ongoing rather than concentrated at the end of the course following a serial presentation of the alternative disciplinary perspectives.
 The chosen topics should be focused enough to provide an appropriate balance of breadth and depth of coverage and still leave sufficient time in the course to attend explicitly to the integration of the various disciplinary perspectives.
 Choices about breadth and depth of content and the specific integration strategies will depend on the level of the course.

-Proposals for team-taught interdisciplinary courses are accepted from across the University.
-Criteria for approval as an Integration course should include such elements as the global importance or existential depth of the proposed topic, the accessibility of the course to a broad segment of the student population, and the interdisciplinary breadth of the instructors and the topic.
+Additional criteria for approval as an Integration course will include the global importance or existential depth of the proposed topic, the accessibility of the course to a broad segment of the student population, and the interdisciplinary breadth of the instructors and the topic.